Applicant's first name:

 Responsible adult care worker / social worker: Name, telephone, team

-Service users Gender preference for personal care: To protect the dignity,of the S.U. and respect their needs and wishes, thy may prefer same sex staff to support them with personal care
+Service users Gender preference for personal care: To protect the dignity of the S.U. and respect their needs and wishes, they may, or may not, prefer same sex staff to support them with personal care

 Gender identification: When we use pronouns like “she” or “he” to identify a person without asking them what pronouns they use, we may be making an assumption about that person’s gender that differs from their gender identity.
 Some people express their gender in a non-binary way and use pronouns such as they/them or ze/hir/hirs.
 People who look to be one gender to you may identify as another gender.